All articles

 • The project has been delayed by more than 5 years beyond original timeline

-How to Do Your Due Diligence
+How to Do Your Due Diligence on Dwarka Expressway Projects

-For any specific project on Dwarka Expressway:
+For any specific project on Dwarka Expressway, follow this checklist:

-1. Check RERA status on hrera.gov.in
+1. Verify RERA status — Check on hrera.gov.in for active registration and compliance history

 Bottom Line